node-gh/gh/README.md

 | `-S`, `--state`    | _Optional_   | [`open`, `closed`]                                                 |
 | `-u`, `--user`     | _Optional_   | `String`                                                           |

+`user` is owner of the repository, it is the authenticated user by default.
+`remote` is the name of the remote configuration in a git directory, i.e. origin, upstream.
+Therefore, it only makes sense when this command is run in a git directory.

 #### Examples

 -   **Shortcut** for listing open pull requests for the current repository.